Understanding Planning Permission and loft conversions

 If you are not sure whether your dwelling is affected by one of the above, give your local authority a call to check.
 It would also be prudent to check if any restrictive covenants apply to your house, these are restrictions placed upon your house by either the builders or local planning department when your house was first constructed.
 It may place obligations or restrictions upon yourselves, details can be found on the deeds or again by contacting your local authority.

-Assuming your loft can be carried out under Permitted Development, the rules applying to the conversion can be briefly summarized as follows:
+Assuming your loft can be carried out under Permitted Development, the rules applying to the conversion can be briefly summarised as follows:

 - No part of the dwelling house would, as a result of the works, exceed the height of the highest part of the existing roof.